+The Village of Tse-Whit-Zen from Robert Lundahl on Vimeo.
 When we discuss “changing the narrative,” we mean supplanting an existing reality with an alternate one.
 It is telling a story that needs to be heard, then explaining the ramifications of the ideas broadly, and targeting the application of the meaning to specific outcomes.
-In Port Angeles, Washington, the State Department of Transportation wanted to […]
+In Port […]

 - Song on the Water

 Beginning as a response to incidents of racism on the Olympic Peninsula of Washington State, Robert Lundahl’s award winning ethnographic documentary, “Song on the Water”, takes viewers along with 50 indigenous canoes, their crews, and communities on a modern-day voyage to a traditional potlatch.
 Filled with beautiful photography and inspiring Coast Salish and Nuu Chah […]

 Who Are My People?
 Trailer “Who Are My People?” is a 1 x 60 (1 hour) television documentary film on the current and controversial topic of the build out of large scale renewable energy in the deserts of the West.
 The LA Times indicates, we are at a “Flashpoint” between competing value-systems.
 Bodies have been […]

 Bad Soil details the causes and effects of the 2009 housing crisis.
 Directed and Produced by Robert Lundahl.
 Co-Written and Co-Edited by Robert Lundahl and Susan Utell.
 Elizabeth Garsonnen, Line Producer.
 “When did it become alright to sell a sub-standard home?” asks Democratic candidate for State House District 52 Dianna Maldonado. ” When did the […]

 - Dead Men Tell No Lies